Gravitational axial perturbations and quasinormal modes of loop quantum black holes: Conclusions and perspectives

-All the results found out in this work, may strength the importance of LQBHs as possible candidates for dark matter and its rule to construct a holographic version of loop quantum cosmology.
-Additional contributions can be obtained, beyond the $3^{\textrm{th}}$ order approximation, by the use of the methods developed by Konoplya \cite{Konoplya:2011qq} in a forthcoming analysis.
+For the aforementioned importance of LQBHs as candidates to dark matter and to construct a holographic version of LQC, it is crucial that they should be stable under gravitational perturbations.
+Such stability has been met in the results found out in the present paper.
+Additional contributions can be obtained, beyond the $3^{\textrm{th}}$ order approximation, by the use of the methods developed by Konoplya \cite{Konoplya:2004ip} in a forthcoming analysis.